learn-co-students/js-ajax-advanced-ajax-lab-v-000/README.md

 data.

 Similarly, our web pages are built up of chunks of markup (structure), with values (data).
-And when we get new data via an XHR request, we generally are outputting that new data within an already defined structure.
+And when we get new data via an XMLHttpRequest, or XHR, we generally are outputting that new data within an already defined structure.

 ![jon stewart](http://i.giphy.com/qzIYGsxePPyP6.gif)